-7.2.
-CIEDs and sports participation
+7.2 CIEDs and Sports Participation

-COR Recommendations LOE References Sports Participation I For patients with CIEDs, decisions regarding participation in sports or exercise are primarily based on considerations of the patient's diagnosis and physiology rather than the presence of the device. lla For patients with pacemakers and ICDs, participation in competitive sports or intense recreational exercise is reasonable after shared decision-making that involves a provider who conveys the estimated risk and also includes coaches, schools, communities, or teams.
-C-LD [98] III No bene ICD placement for the sole purpose of fit participation in competitive athletics should not be performed.
-B-NR I [98,99]

-The safety of sports participation for patients with CIEDs continues to evolve.
-Initial guidelines recommended against competitive sports participation for patients with pacemakers or ICDs.
-However, subsequent surveys reported that many patients with pacemakers and ICDs had participated in sports without adverse events.
-Thus, the International ICD Sports Registry was initiated (2013) and reported in 2017 [98].
-The registry consisted of 129 patients <21 years old including high school and collegiate athletes.
-While shocks occurred during sports, there were no deaths, no resuscitated arrests, and no arrhythmia-related injury during sports.
+COR Recommendations LOE References Sports Participation I For patients with CIEDs, decisions regarding participation in sports or exercise are primarily based on considerations of the patient's diagnosis and physiology rather than the presence of the device.
+C-EO lla For patients with pacemakers and ICDs, participation in competitive sports or intense recreational exercise is reasonable after shared decision-making that involves a provider who conveys the estimated risk and also includes coaches, schools, communities, or teams.
+C-LD 98 III No benefit ICD placement for the sole purpose of participation in competitive athletics should not be performed.
+B-NR 98,99 with pacemakers and ICDs had participated in sports without adverse events.
+Thus, the International ICD Sports Registry was initiated (2013) and reported in 2017.98 The registry consisted of 129 patients <21 years old including high school and collegiate athletes.
+While shocks occurred during sports, there were no deaths, no resuscitated arrests, and no arrhythmiarelated injury during sports.
 In addition, the rate of lead malfunction was similar to previously reported rates in unselected populations.